 Now a Museum, visit Bentley Priory and discover how the Battle of Britain was won.

-As part of your visit, explore and experience Bentley Priory’s important Battle of Britain history through an Award Winning audio visual film, engaging displays of medals, paintings and artefacts and a recreation of its Filter Room, which highlights the impact of radar and the ‘Dowding System’, the world’s first large-scale centralised air defence command and control system.
+Explore and experience Bentley Priory Museum’s important Battle of Britain history through an Award Winning audio visual film which highlights the incredible leadership of ‘The One’ ACM Dowding, engaging displays telling the courageous stories of the ‘The Few’, the aircrew, and a recreation of the Filter Room, which highlights the importance of ‘The Many’, the people working within the ‘Dowding System’ – the technologically innovative first large-scale centralised air defence command and control system.

 We recommend allowing 1.5-2.5 hours for your visit to Bentley Priory Museum.